GaussNav: Gaussian Splatting for Visual Navigation

-\textbf{Match \& Grounding.} With the predicted target object's label $\hat{l}_g$, we identify all candidate objects that share the same class label.
-For each candidate instance, we generate a set of descriptive images by rendering the object from multiple viewpoints to capture its features. $n$ denotes the observed instances of the same class as target object, $S_i$ indicates the $i$-th object instance's descriptive renderings, then the universal set of $S$ can be formulated as:
+After NVS, the original training views are augmented.
+The augmented rendering set for the $i$-th object instance is denoted as $S_i$.
+Let $n$ denote the observed instances of the same class as target object, then the universal set of $S$ can be formulated as:

 To distinguish the target object from these candidates, we can formulate the question as: